 The following shall be the principal responsibilities of the Committee, such actions to be taken by the Committee to the extent it deems necessary or appropriate:

 A. Director Selection Criteria.
-The Committee shall establish, subject to Board approval, general criteria for selecting new Directors, which shall reflect any requirements of applicable law or listing standards, and include, without limitation, consideration of the candidate’s strength of character, independence, judgment, business experience, skills, and specific areas of expertise and may include the representation of diverse backgrounds (including diversity of race, gender, ethnicity and age) and other factors relating to the composition of the Board (including its size and structure).
+The Committee shall establish, subject to approval by the Board of Directors, general criteria for selecting new directors, which shall reflect any requirements of applicable law or listing standards, and include, without limitation, consideration of the candidate’s strength of character, independence, judgment, business experience, skills, and specific areas of expertise and may include the representation of diverse backgrounds (including diversity of race, gender, ethnicity and age) and other factors relating to the composition of the Board of Directors (including its size and structure).

 C. Reconsideration of Directors for Re-Election.
-In connection with its annual recommendation of a slate of nominees, the Committee shall assess the contributions of those Directors selected for re-election, and shall at that time review its criteria for Board candidates in the context of the Board evaluation process and other perceived needs of the Board.
+In connection with its annual recommendation of a slate of nominees, the Committee shall assess the contributions of those directors selected for re-election, and shall at that time review its criteria for director candidates in the context of the Board of Directors evaluation process and other perceived needs of the Board of Directors.
 The full Board of Directors shall make the final determination regarding Board-nominated candidates.

 E. Advice as to Committee Membership and Operations.
-The Committee shall advise the Board of Directors with respect to the establishment of various Committees of the Board of Directors, and the charters, structure, operations of such Committees and qualifications for membership thereon.
-The Committee shall also make recommendations to the Board of Directors regarding which Directors should serve on the various Committees of the Board and as Chair thereof.
-The Committee shall review and recommend to the Board any matters relating to the independence of any Director under applicable law, New York Stock Exchange listing requirements, the Board’s own criteria or otherwise.
+The Committee shall advise the Board of Directors with respect to the establishment of various committees of the Board of Directors, and the charters, structure and operations of such committees and qualifications for membership thereon.
+The Committee shall also make recommendations to the Board of Directors regarding which directors should serve on the various committees of the Board of Directors and as Chair thereof.
+The Committee shall review and recommend to the Board of Directors any matters relating to the independence of any director under applicable law, New York Stock Exchange listing standards, the Board of Directors’ own criteria or otherwise.

 F. Recommendation of Independent Presiding Director.
-The Committee shall annually recommend to the Board the election from among the Board’s independent members, of either a Chair of the Board or a lead director, and the duties of such person.
+The Committee shall annually recommend to the Board of Directors the election from among the Board of Directors’ independent members, of either a Chair of the Board or a lead director, and the duties of such person.

 I. Evaluation of Board, Committees and Senior Management.
-The Committee shall oversee the evaluation of the Board of Directors and facilitate the evaluation of Committees of the Board.
-The Committee shall report annually to the Board on the results of these evaluations.
-In addition, with respect to the evaluation of the Chief Executive Officer, the Committee shall review the process for the CEO’s annual evaluation and ensure that it is implemented.
+The Committee shall oversee the evaluation of the Board of Directors and facilitate the evaluation of committees of the Board of Directors.
+The Committee shall report annually to the Board of Directors on the results of these evaluations.
+In addition, with respect to the evaluation of the CEO, the Committee shall review the process for the CEO’s annual evaluation and ensure that it is implemented.

 J. Succession Planning.
-The Committee shall ensure that the Board undertakes, as needed, a periodic review of the succession plans relating to positions held by executive officers of the Company.
+The Committee shall ensure that the Board of Directors undertakes, as needed, a periodic review of the succession plans relating to positions held by executive officers of the Company.